 What a Photography Portfolio Should Look Like (If You Want to Stand Out)

-Your photos are strong — but does your portfolio look the part?
+Your photos are strong — but does your portfolio presentation match your talent?

-If you’re serious about attracting clients or landing gigs, your portfolio needs to do more than show great work.
-It needs to sell you.
+If you’re serious about attracting clients and growing your photography business, your portfolio needs to do more than showcase beautiful work — it needs to convert visitors into paying customers.

 1. Clean, Minimal Design That Highlights the Work